American Garage Doors Inc.

 Serving Buffalo NY & Surrounding Areas 28 Yrs.

-Our Specialities: New garage doors and garage door openers, residential and commercial, steel garage doors insulated and non insulated, all types, models and colors to choose from.
+New garage doors and garage door openers, residential and commercial, steel garage doors insulated and non insulated, all types, models and colors to choose from.
 Carriage house, colonel and standard looks with beautiful curb appeal.
 Garage door repairs from track, roller, replacement section, hinges, torsion spring, extension spring and cable repair, residential and commercial.
 Garage door opener repair Chamberlain, LiftMaster.
 Single one piece doors and overhead door torsion spring replacement service.
 Your locally family owned and operated garage door dealer in WNY.
 Serving Buffalo, NY & Suburbs 26 years.